 Year 1: You will acquire a broad understanding of literary history through co-ordinated modules that introduce a range of texts and a variety of critical approaches: Approaches to Literature I: Writing Modernity (Autumn) & Approaches to Literature II: Other Worlds (Spring) and A World of Literature I: Classics and Cultural Translations (Autumn) & A World of Literature II: Empire and Aftermaths (Spring).You will also begin to develop research and writing skills appropriate to the study of literature at university in Key Concepts: An Introduction to Genre, Theory, and Writing.
 In your final term, you will choose from our exciting Topic Modules, working collaboratively to explore a text or idea.

-Year 2: You will further your understanding of literature’s rich heritage, choosing from our comprehensive period-specific Intermediate Option Modules: The Shock of the New: Medieval Literature; The Renaissance; Inventing Britain, 1700-1830; Victorians: British Literature, 1832-1901; Age of Extremes: Twentieth-Century British and Irish Literature; and American Literature: From the First World War to the End of Empire.
-You will have the opportunity to engage with a literary tradition from outside English in our World Literature options (either in translation or with some language study, if you prefer) and will also continue to develop your critical inquiry and writing skills in our innovative Critical Practice module.
-In your final term, you will choose again from our exciting Topic Modules, working collaboratively to explore a text or idea.
+Year 2: You will further your understanding of literature’s rich heritage, choosing from our comprehensive period-specific Intermediate Option Modules.
+You will also have the opportunity to engage with a literary tradition from outside English in our World Literature options (either in translation or with some language study, if you prefer).
+Our innovative Writing Now and Research Now modules will help you to continue to develop your critical inquiry and writing skills.

 Year 3: Building on the skills and interests you have developed throughout your degree, you will choose from an exciting, wide-ranging list of experimental Advanced Option Modules on a diverse set of topics, allowing you to tailor the final year entirely to your own interests and passions.
-You will also undertake independent research, supported by an expert supervisor, towards a dissertation on a topic of your choosing.
+You will also undertake independent research, supported by an expert supervisor, towards The Dissertation, which will focus on a topic of your choosing.
+This includes the option to undertake a Dissertation with Creative Practice, which might involve producing a portfolio of creative writing; a translation project; a critical edition of a text; a print publication in collaboration with Thin Ice Press; or an external engagement project.
 This capstone project is a wonderful opportunity to display your skills in detailed research, elegant writing, and rigorous argument.

-Topic Modules are a set of exciting, hands-on, and tightly focused modules that run in the Summer Term of your first and second year.
+Topic Modules are a set of exciting, hands-on, and tightly focused modules that run in the Summer Term of your first year.

 They act as an important pivot point between the research skills developed throughout the year and practical skills that will make you more employable after your degree.
 Topic modules veer from the beaten path into innovative and specialised areas of research, while also helping you to connect your academic skills with the tools you will use in any career.